 Since GPU-Render Engines use the GPU to render, technically you should go for a max-core-clock CPU like the Intel i7 7700K that clocks at 4,2GHz (4,5Ghz Turbo) or the Intel i7 8700K that clocks at 3,7Ghz (4,7Ghz Turbo).

-The i7 7700K has 16 PCIE-Lanes meaning you could just use one GPU at full speed with this CPU.
-If you want more than one GPU at full speed you would need a different CPU that supports more PCIE-Lanes like the AMD Threadripper CPUs, that have 64 PCIE-Lanes, the i9 7800X (28 PCIE-Lanes) or the i7 6850K (40 PCIE-Lanes).
+The i7 7700K/8700K has 16 PCIE-Lanes meaning you could just use one GPU at full speed with this CPU.
+If you want more than one GPU at full speed you would need a different CPU that supports more PCIE-Lanes like the AMD Threadripper CPUs, that have 64 PCIE-Lanes, the i9 7800X (28 PCIE-Lanes) or the i9 7900X Series CPUs that support 44 PCIE-Lanes.

 GPUs, though, can also run in lower speed modes such as 8x PCIE 3.0 Speeds and then also use up less PCIE-Lanes (8x).
 Usually there is a negligible difference in Rendering Speed when having GPUs run in 8x mode instead of 16x mode.